Income Maintenance Caseworker III – Family/Children Medicaid Unit

 SPECIFIC DUTIES AND RESPONSIBILITIES

-This list of essential functions, as outlined herein, is intended to be representative of the tasks performed within this classification.
-It is not necessarily descriptive of any one position in the class.
-The omission of an essential function does not preclude management from assigning duties not listed here if such functions are a logical assignment to the position.
+The list of essential functions, as outlined herein, is intended to be representative of the tasks performed within this classification.
+It is not necessarily descriptive of any one position in this class.
+The omission of an essential function does not preclude management from assigning duties not listed herein if such functions are a logical assignment to the position.